Product set growth in virtual subgroups of mapping class groups: Growth in acylindrically hyperbolic groups

 \section{Growth in acylindrically hyperbolic groups}

 The focus of this section will be to prove some results about product set growth for certain subsets of acylindrically hyperbolic groups.
-This will provide us with some of the tools that we will need in Section 4 when trying to answer \Cref{MainQuestion} for subgroups of mapping class groups.
+This will provide us with some of the tools that we will need in Section 4 when trying to answer \Cref{MainQuestion} for virtual subgroups of mapping class groups.

-In Section 3.1 we will give some necessary background information regarding quasi-trees, hyperbolic spaces, and acylindrically hyperbolic groups.
-In Section 3.2, we will use the fact that tree approximation is uniform in quasi-trees \cite{Kerr2020} to get a generalisation of Delzant and Steenbock's result for groups acting acylindrically on trees, to groups acting acylindrically on quasi-trees.
+In Section 3.1, we will give some necessary background information regarding quasi-trees, hyperbolic spaces, and acylindrically hyperbolic groups.
+In Section 3.2, we will use the fact that tree approximation is uniform in quasi-trees \cite{Kerr2023} to get a generalisation of Delzant and Steenbock's result for groups acting acylindrically on trees \cite[Theorem 1.11]{Delzant2020}, to groups acting acylindrically on quasi-trees.
 As noted below in \Cref{Balasubramanya}, it was shown by Balasubramanya that every acylindrically hyperbolic group has an acylindrical action on a quasi-tree.
-Hence this generalisation to quasi-trees can be seen as being parallel to Delzant and Steenbock's statement for groups acting acylindrically on hyperbolic spaces, as stated in \Cref{IntroDelzantSteenbock}.
+Hence this generalisation to quasi-trees can be seen as being complementary to Delzant and Steenbock's statement for groups acting acylindrically on hyperbolic spaces \cite[Theorem 1.14]{Delzant2020}.

 We will also use Section 3.2 to give a more concrete method by which we can use this generalisation to answer \Cref{MainQuestion} for certain subgroups of acylindrically hyperbolic groups, namely by quickly finding loxodromic elements in the action on a quasi-tree.
-In Section 3.3 we will show that this method can also be used when the acylindrical action is on a hyperbolic space, which is a more practical setting for many groups.
+In Section 3.3 we will note that, by a result of Fujiwara \cite{Fujiwara2021}, this method can also be used when the acylindrical action is on a hyperbolic space.
+This is a more practical setting for many groups, although it comes at the cost of having to restrict to symmetric subsets.